tobikli/TripPlanner/README.md

 It should be able to create a trip plan accordingly and show the manually added budget of the user in each of the different categories.

-Furthermore it should fetch data like flight information and weather for the trip and give important notifications on upcoming events and unplanned changes, like delayed flights.
+Furthermore it should fetch data like the weather for the trip and give important notifications on upcoming events and unplanned changes, like delayed flights.

 At last, it should summarize the trip afterwards with a comparison between planned spendings and actual spendings.